JonahBKing/CFB_prediction_ML_20250520/README.md

 ## Designing ML

-- I think it will use Support Vector Machine (SVM) algorith
+- I think it will use Support Vector Machine (SVM) algorithms